voberto/WSN_Temp_GUI/README.md

  - Matplotlib (chart plotting).

+For better management of the development process (sandboxing of specific Python libraries), the GUI program was developed inside a virtual environment using the 'venv' package.
 All required libraries are depicted in the 'libs.txt' file.
-To set up a new dev environment, create a separate folder and initialize an environment with:
+To create and initialize a new dev environment, create a separate folder and run the following commands:
 ```
 $ python3 -m venv <DEV_PATH>      ## Create the environment
 $ source <DEV_PATH>/bin/activate  ## Enable the environment
 ```
-To install the libraries, move the "libs.txt" file to the dev path and run:
+To install the libraries used in the GUI program, move the "libs.txt" file to the dev path and run:
 ```
 $ pip install -r libs.txt
 ```